Bahar Güvenç

-Bahar Güvenç (born January 15, 1997) is a Turkish women's football defender currently playing in the First League for 1207 Antalya Sporr with jersey number 3.
+Bahar Güvenç (born 15 January 1997) is a Turkish women's football defender currently playing in the Super League for 1207 Antalya Sporr with jersey number 3.
 She was a member of the Turkey girls' U-17 and Turkey women's U-19 teams.
 Currently, she is part of the Turkey women's team.

 Bahar Güvenç is a student of physical education and sports at Akdeniz University.

 Career

 Club

 Güvenç obtained her license for her hometown club Antalyaspor on March 18, 2010.
 She began to play in the Turkish Women's First League's 2010–11 season.
 Two seasons later, her team was relegated to the Second League.
 She enjoyed her team's promotion to the First League in the 2015–16 season.
 She captains the team in the 2017–18 season.

 In October 2018, she transferred to Kdz.
 Ereğli Belediye Spor.

 She returned to her hometown club 1207 Antalya Spor in the 2020–21 Turkcell Women's Football League season.